planety/prologue/docs/deployment.md

 sudo docker-compose restart
 ```

-Once done, all you need to do is run the command (or script), and your containers will start up and be accessible via HTTP and HTTPS!
+Run the command and your containers will start up and be accessible via HTTP and HTTPS!

 # Known issues
 ## Compile your binary (under `bitnami/minideb` - `error "/lib/x86_64-linux-gnu/libc.so.6: version 'GLIBC_<X.XX>' not found"`